 Do you want your home to be a place of rest?
 Walk through these 5 questions to help you craft your home into a sanctuary where your family can draw peace!

-Guest post by Katie of Embracing a Simpler Life
+by Katie Bennett, of Embracing a Simpler Life

 A sanctuary, by definition, is a place of refuge and safety.

 One of my greatest goals as a homemaker is that my home be a sanctuary for my family.
 I want this to be a place of peace, rest and refuge.

 The outside world is often stressful, demanding and harsh.
 In contrast, a home should be a place of retreat, a place to recharge at the end of long days and weeks.
 I would suggest that this is a basic need for any family to thrive.

 So, is your home a sanctuary?